Writing Custom Systems¶

 }

-You don't always need a full system.
-Sometimes an extension function on an existing system is enough:
+Sometimes a full system is overkill.
+An extension function on an existing system is enough.

 @StoveDsl